zencart/documentation/content/dev/testframework/_index.md

 Feature tests can be run using `composer functional-tests`

-### Configuration.
+### Configuration

 Feature tests override the standard `configure.php` files used by Zen Cart and require you to create new configure files just for testing purposes.

 Your configure files should be created in the `not_for_release/testFramework/Support/configs` directory and will be named

-`_USER_.store.configure.php` and `_USER_.admin.configure.php` where the `_USER_` is replaced by
-the user that your local environment runs as.
+`_USER_.store.configure.php` and `_USER_.admin.configure.php` where the `_USER_` is replaced by the user that your local environment runs as.

 You can find that user by running the following from the root of your installation.

 `php ./not_for_release/testFramework/detectUser.php`

-These files are exactly the same format as standard Zen Cart `configure.php` files and you can copy the

-`admin.configure.php.example` and `store.configure.php.example` files as starting points.
+These files are exactly the same format as standard Zen Cart `configure.php` files and you can copy the `admin.configure.php.example` and `store.configure.php.example` files as starting points.

 ### Migrations and Seeders

-As the functional tests rely on a populated database, the test framework use Laravel like migrations and seeders.
+As the functional tests rely on a populated database, the test framework uses Laravel-like migrations and seeders.

 Migrations create the tables we need and seeders add data to the tables.